chelagat-data/Coffee_Excel_Project/README.md

 - Helps identify growth or decline patterns in sales over time.

 ## Insights and Observations
-Here are the summarized findings in 4 bullet points:

 - **Sales Peaks:** Coffee sales peak around February-March and August-September, likely due to increased coffee consumption during colder months and post-vacation routines.
 - **Sales Dips:** Sales tend to dip in May and November, possibly due to outdoor activities in warmer weather and holiday spending priorities.